sguox002/leetcode/leetcode-all.md

 if not colored, we try all different color, and solve the subproblem ->>

-<<-1478	Allocate Mailboxes    		55.1%	Hard
-n houses on a street, place k mailboxes. return the min total distance. base case:
-- 1 mailbox, two houses, anywhere between.
-- 1 mailbox, multiple houses, median position. dp[i,k]: i houses, k mailboxes.
-- if k==n, then each house has one mailbox, total distance is 0
-- ith house can belong to previous group dp[j,k] or start a new group dp[i-1,k-1]
-- calculate group total distance would be two pointer two end distance.
-->>

-<<-1483	Kth Ancestor of a Tree Node    		29.5%	Hard
-a tree wit n nodes from 0 to n-1.
-Each node is given the parent node. root is 0. query the node's kth ancestor.
-- dfs will TLE.
-just similar to super power, we need use some trick called binary lifting.
-The idea is:
-dp[i][node]=dp[i-1][dp[i-1][node]], node's 2^i parent = node's 2^(i-1) parent of node's 2^(i-1) parent.
-2^i=2^(i-1)*2^(i-1), kind of binary representation.
-dp[i,node] represents the 2^i parent of node. we store the parent for each node's parent 2^0 parent->2^1 parent->2^2 parent->..... up to log2（N）

-when search for kth parent:
-for example k=5 (0b101), we first get 2^0's parent, and then get parent's 2^2 parent and that is it!
-->>

-<<-1504	Count Submatrices With All Ones    		61.5%	Medium
-dp approach: first round count the number of contiguous 1s along row second round, goes up row by row and count the submatrix ->>

-<<-1524	Number of Sub-arrays With Odd Sum    		38.9%	Medium
-return %10^9+7.

-dp:
-if current number is odd, then odd[i]=1+even[i-1], even[i]=odd[i-1] if current number is even then even[i]=1+even[i-1], odd[i]=odd[i-1] odd[i]: number of subarrays ending with element A[i] even[i]: number of subarrays ending with element A[i] ->>

 <<-1531	String Compression II    		32.2%	Hard
 running length compression.
 given string s and number k, you need delete at most k characters such that run length compression is minimized.
 - we shall build the RLE string on the fly. keeping the original string unchanged.
 - greedy: we keep the most frequent char in range [start,n-1] and delete all other chars. ie. making a range the same chars.
 - dp[start,k] subproblem: from start to j (j from start to n) only keep the most frequent chars.
-->>

-<<-1542	Find Longest Awesome Substring    		36.0%	Hard
-find longest subarray which can swap to a palindrome. we only need to know the number of even and odd. a palindrome only allows <=1 odd chars. using bitmask xor, even will get 0, odd will get 1.
-- all even, i-dp[mask]
-- one odd: i-dp[mask^(1<<j)]
-hashmap, odd even xor, dp
 ->>

 <<-1548	The Most Similar Path in a Graph    		55.3%	Hard